Mars Rising

-Mars Rising is a vertically scrolling shooter written by David Wareing and published by Ambrosia Software for Macintosh computers in 1998.
-Mars Risings setting and gameplay has been compared to similar scrolling shooters Xevious and Raiden.
+Mars Rising is a vertically scrolling shooter written by David Wareing and released as shareware by Ambrosia Software for Macintosh computers in 1998.
+Reviewers called out similarities to Xevious and Raiden.
 It was followed by Deimos Rising in 2001.

 Reception

 Legacy

 The 2001 sequel, Deimos Rising, adds 16-bit color, alpha transparency, motion blur, improved artwork and a wider range of enemies and weapons.
 It was ported to Microsoft Windows.